vikingdata/articles/linux/vm/Install_ubunu_windows_virtualbox.md

 	* 25 gig hard drive
 	* user: mark, password: mark
 	* 1 cpu
-	* Ubuntu 24.10 image
+	* Ubuntu 20.04 image
 	* Name : Ubuntu-Base
 * In Virtual Box
     * With Linux running. select  "Devices" and then "Insert Guest Additions cd Image"
 * Start Linux
     * open a shell or terminal
-    * sudo to root with : sudo bash
+    * sudo to root with :
+       * sudo bash
+       * or: su -l root
-    * execute : apt-get install bzip2 gcc make
+    * execute : apt-get -y install bzip2 gcc make curl
     * df -h | grep media
     * The directory should look something like : /media/mark/VBox_GAs_7.1.2
     * Execute : /media/mark/VBox_GAs_7.1.2/VBoxLinuxAdditions.run
 * First things in  VirtualBox
     * Start Ubuntu-Base
     * Change setting:
         * Network should be NAT the default.
-With multiple installations where you want them to see each other Bridged Updater is better but I have not figured out how to get network settings to work when Windows is logged in through VPN.
+	With multiple installations where you want them to see each other Bridged Adapter is better but I have not figured out how to get network settings to work when Windows is logged in through VPN.
 	* Under Devices
 	    * Shared Folders :